-It was an honour and a privilege to be elected as the new MP for Putney, Roehampton & Southfields in December 2019.
+It was an honour to be elected as MP for Putney, Roehampton and Southfields in 2019.

-I first got into local politics when the Council shut down my local children’s centre, and Tescos nearly shut down my local pub.
-I led local campaigns, got angry about decisions, and decided to stand to be a Wandsworth Labour councillor – I was elected in Bedford ward in 2014.
+I am often asked why I went into politics.
+I became involved in local politics first, when the Council shut down my local children’s centre and Tesco nearly shut down my local pub.
+I led local campaigns and was angry about many Council decisions so I decided to stand as a Wandsworth Labour Councillor and was elected in 2014.

-If you want to see what I’ve achieved in my first two years, you can watch my two years in two minutes challenge below!
+If you want to see what I have achieved in my third year as MP, you can watch the video below!